megoth/es6app/contents/index-directive.md

     export default IndexDirective;

 As previously noted, this code doesn't do much more then the navigation directive, it simply ties together other pieces.

+To enable the directive in our application, we need to tie it into ```src/app.js```:

+    import IndexDirective from './directives/index.directive';
+    angular.module('workshop').directive('presentationIndex', IndexDirective);